 In summary, data profiling is a critical component of a comprehensive data governance strategy.

-Modern data profiling will also gather all the potential problems in one quick scan.
-It can locate the ten things that may cause a problem instead of just one thing.
-This enables data engineers to re-run the profile and troubleshoot as they go, ultimately saving them time.
+Modern data profiling will also identify all potential problems in a single quick scan.
+It can identify the ten potential causes of a problem, rather than just one.
+This enables data engineers to rerun the profile and troubleshoot as they go, ultimately saving them time.

 For data engineers seeking to build new data products, profiling can help them understand data conditions, including: